Program Information

 Please note: Due to the time required to obtain the mandatory visa, students must have a valid passport by the application deadline, AND the passport must be valid for at least six months after the end of the program.
 The "six month passport validity rule" applies to all Shengen Treaty countries, as well as many in Africa, Middle East, and Asia.
 The U.S. Department of State recommends renewing one's passport no less than nine months before its expiration.

-The Program Fee includes housing, international medical insurance, airport transfer upon arrival in Rome (for those traveling on the recommended flights), orientation week activities, all program-related activities, and full access to JCU facilities and services.
+The Program Fee includes housing, international medical insurance, airport transfer upon arrival in Rome, orientation week activities, all program-related activities, and full access to JCU facilities and services.
+All students are required to stay in program sponsored housing, independent housing arrangements are not allowed by UD or the program partners.

-The Program Fee does not include airfare, UD tuition, meals, books, return trip to airport, the Italian visa fee (approximately $100) or the required "Declaration of Presence" fee required by the Italian government (approximately $200 for U.S. citizens).
+The Program Fee does NOT include airfare, meals, return trip to airport, the Italian visa fees (approximately $100) or the required "Declaration of Presence" fee required by the Italian government (approximately $200 for U.S. citizens).
 The program officially begins when students arrive in Rome.
 Students will need to budget for meals, cell phone, books and supplies, and other personal expenses.
 Upon acceptance to the program, students will be given recommended flight itineraries for traveling together.
 See the Cost section below for estimated airfare.

 ACCESSIBILITY: Students with disabilities are welcomed and encouraged to study abroad, but should be aware that accessibility and accommodation in some program locations may differ from the United States.
 Transit systems and legacy building construction practices may not meet U.S. accessibility standards, and alternative access to public transportation, buildings, or public sites cannot be guaranteed.
 Review these questions with the Office of Disability Support Services to determine whether this program can meet your accommodation needs.